Using the one-click OS image upgrade provides a number of benefits, including:

 Replace the following:

-instance-group-name: The name of the MIG to operate on.
+instance-group-name: the name of the MIG to operate on.

-max-surge: The maximum additional number of VMs that can be temporarily created during the update process.
+max-surge: the maximum additional number of VMs that can be temporarily created during the update process.
 This can be a fixed number (for example,

 5) or a percentage of the size of the MIG (for example,

-max-unavailable: The maximum number of VMs that can be unavailable during the update process.
+max-unavailable: the maximum number of VMs that can be unavailable during the update process.
 This can be a fixed number (

 5) or a percentage of the size of the MIG (

-You can combine health checks with the
+You can combine health checks by using the

 --max-surgeoptions to stop further updates if they cause VMs to become unavailable.